rust-lang/rust/src/doc/book/ownership.md

-vector `v1` on the stack does not agree with the corresponding part on the heap. `v1` still thinks there are three elements in the vector and will happily let us access the non existent element `v1[2]` but as you might already know this is a recipe for disaster (might lead to a segfault).
+vector `v1` on the stack does not agree with the corresponding part on the heap. `v1` still thinks there are three elements in the vector and will happily let us access the non existent element `v1[2]` but as you might already know this is a recipe for disaster.
+Especially because it might lead to a segmentation fault or worse allow an unauthorized user to read from memory to which they don't have access.

 This is why Rust forbids using `v` after we’ve done the move.